bokulich-lab/q2-kmerizer/README.md

 To learn QIIME 2 plugin development, refer to [*Developing with QIIME 2*](https://develop.qiime2.org).

 `q2-kmerizer` is a QIIME 2 plugin.
 For questions, comments, or feature requests about this plugin, please post in the [Community Plugins category](https://forum.qiime2.org/c/community-contributions/community-plugins/14) on the QIIME 2 Forum.
 The issue tracker on the GitHub repository is intended for use by the plugin developers and maintainers, not as a help forum.

+## Citation

+If you use q2-kmerizer in your work, please cite the following article:

+Bokulich, N.A.
+2024.
+Integrating sequence composition information into microbial diversity analyses with k-mer frequency counting. bioRxiv 2024.08.13.607770; doi: https://doi.org/10.1101/2024.08.13.607770